Treecodes/BaryTree/README.md

 - direct-gpu:  Directly computes Coulomb or screened Coulomb interactions on one or more GPUs connected to one compute node.

-- txt2bin:  Turns a text file of sources (pqr or x/y/z/q file) or targets into a binary file for use by the BaryTree or direct executables.

 Building